jamesremuscat/ewd-network-bridge/README.md

   - Duplicate the `receiver_1` block until you have one for each of your EW-D receivers
-  - Give each a unique name (`receiver_2`, ... or something more adventurous), IP address and EW-D Bluetooth
+  - Give each a unique name (`receiver_2`, ... or something more adventurous), IP address, and EW-D name and Bluetooth
     MAC address. [**TODO** make it easy to discover these]
   - Run `docker-compose up -d` to start the bridges.